icesat2py/icepyx/doc/source/getting_started/install.rst

   pipwin install Fiona

-Currently, updated packages are not automatically generated with each build.
+Currently, conda and pip packages are generated with each tagged release.
-This means it is possible that pip will not install the latest release of icepyx.
+This means it is possible that these methods will not install the latest merged features of icepyx.
 In this case, icepyx is also available for use via the GitHub repository.
-The contents of the repository can be download as a `zipped file`_ or cloned.
+The contents of the repository can be downloaded as a `zipped file`_ or cloned.

 To use icepyx this way, fork this repo to your own account, then git clone the repo onto your system.
 To clone the repository: